Mk9207/electrical-nature-of-gravity/00_theory_manifest/E-TIM_Theory_Manifest_README.md

 # Unified Theory Manifest: E-TIM

-This folder contains the definitive theoretical foundation of this repository:
+This folder contains the definitive theoretical foundation of this repository.

+---

 ## 📘 Title